sinzlab/nnfabrik/docs/01tutorial.rst

 ---------------------------------------
 Once we have bunch of trained models, the downstream analysis might be different for each specific project.
 For this reason, we keep the TrainedModel tables separate from the tables provided in the library.
-However, the process of creating your own TrainedModel has becomes very easy with the template(s) provided by nnfabrik.
+However, the process of creating your own TrainedModel becomes very easy with the template(s) provided by nnfabrik.

 Create your TrainedModel table
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~